FluxML/FastAI.jl/docs/fastai_api_comparison.md

 ## Applications

-FastAI.jl's own data block API makes it possible to derive every part of a high-level interface and as such there is no need for application-specific functions like fastai's `ImageDataLoaders`, `SegmentationDataLoaders`, `cnn_learner` or `unet_learner`.
-Instead it suffices to create a learning method and based on the blocks and encodings specified, the proper model builder, loss function, and visualizations are implemented.
+FastAI.jl's own data block API makes it possible to derive every part of a high-level interface with a unified API across tasks.
+Instead it suffices to create a learning method and based on the blocks and encodings specified the proper model builder, loss function, and visualizations are implemented (see below).
 For a high-level API, a complete `Learner` can be constructed using [`methodlearner`](#) without much boilerplate.
-The application-specific logic hence lies only in the application-specific data blocks and encodings.
+There are some helper functions for  creating these learning methods, for example [`ImageClassificationSingle`](#) and [`ImageSegmentation`](#).

+FastAI.jl additionally has a unified API for registering and discovering functionality across applications also based on the data block abstraction.  `finddatasets` and `loaddataset` let you quickly load common datasets matching some data modality and `findlearningmethod` lets you find learning method helpers for common tasks.
+See [the discovery tutorial](discovery.md) for more info.

 ### Vision